Argentina Beyond Malbec: Interview with Lucia Romero of Dos Minas

 Jonathan G Bomberg: Tell us about what makes your growing region unique and special in your opinion.

-Lucia Romero Marcuzzi: With wines planted at 5,580 to 8,200 feet above sea level, Cafayate is one of the highest terroirs in the world.
-The altitude and the thermal amplitude that this generates (warm days and cool nights) are the key elements to influence the growth of thew wines.
-The sandy and rocky soils, the soft breeze at dusk, the scarce and seasonal rains, and the intense sun exposure all year round makes Cafayate a privileged and unique region.
+Lucia Romero Marcuzzi: With wines planted at 5,580 to 8,200 feet above sea level, Cafayate is one of the highest terrors in the world.
+The altitude and the thermal amplitud that this generates (warm days and cool nights) are the key elements to influence the growth of thew wines.
+The sandy and rocky soils, the soft breeze at dusk, the scarce and seasonal rains, and the intense sun exposure all year round makes Cafayate a privilege and unique region.
 All of these elements of nature result in grapes that have very thick skins that give the wines a lot of aromas, colors and intensity.
-The region itself is surrounded by local mountains which creates a microclimate that is unique and translates in wines with a lot of personality and a sense of place.
+The region itself is surrounding by local mountains which creates a microclimate that is unique and translate in wines with a lot of personality and a sense of place.

 How did Dos Minas come to start?
 What is the brand's origin story?